Last updated on April 16, 2025

 Wait, didn’t we say you should engage your customers?
 We did, and you should.
 But don’t fall over yourself doing it.
 While your customers can provide you with plenty of valuable feedback, you are the only one who knows what your brand is about.

 Customers will never get to see the big picture from your food truck’s perspective.
 This means you shouldn’t change your routes or menus only because you got a few tweets telling you they’d be appreciated.
+Trust your core vision, and use feedback to enhance it, not replace it.

 MORE: A Person Is Smart; People Are Stupid – How the Crowd Can Mess With Your Ideas